satyrnhub/FiberOS-Atlas/README.md

 - Make the Calender app something more than an empty screen.
 - Add some games!
 - Fix the Camera app.
+- Fix issues with Settings after closing while in Fiber Bar.
 ```
 ### Want to help?
 Soon there will be a Google Forms page.
 It will most likely ask for email and what you can contribute (art, coding, testing, etc).
 If you are accepted you will receive an email with a download link as well as hopefully an invite to a Hangouts chat.